nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - PRE-DEMO RELEASE PROJECTS:
-    - Disable pokemon faint-victory anims in double battles (set a temporary flag?)
-    - REWORK WANDERERS WOODS EVENT
-        - Have egg contain random Pokémon from a pool based on who you choose
-        - Choose Niko = random Electric, Steel, or Dark type
-        - Choose Rania = random Water, Fire, or Grass type
-        - Force shiny!
-Like Odd Egg in Crystal type beat
     - Fix Cabin shit from Piraeus' ship
         - Redo dialogue and stuff
         - Ask Discord for help with secret base shit, or just remove it